crschnick/pdx_unlimiter/README.md

 This is done by collecting all savegames and creating a browsable and editable savegame history so you can load any prior saved version of a campaign.
 All types of savegames are supported, including Ironman and modded savegames.
+The smart launcher also allows you instantly continue a savegame without having to visit the Paradox Launcher or main menu.

 ![Example](misc/screenshot.png)